FrankFan/qrcode-generator/README.md

 ### usage
 * one-click the extentsion icon then get current tab url's QR code
 * also get the short url and easy to share
+* url too long and camera cannot read: zoom in mode

 ### screenshot